Feeling Awful from Hepatitis C: How the Virus Makes You Ill

 Women are even more acutely familiar with the “in your head” nonsense, and as I have learned from people it was not just from male doctors but women doctors as well, which is incomprehensible on the surface.
 I have heard about how women were dismissed as being hysterical or that their illness was imagined and here are some pills to keep you calm.

 We face this stigma far too often

-This is the same rubbish that people too often face with their hep C care.
+This is the same rubbish that people too often face with their hepatitis C care.
 I am not saying that all doctors act in this way by no means.
 We can all point to the good doctors we have known and mostly they are thought to be good doctors because they show empathy and most importantly listen to their patients.

-In closing, I want to say again that if you feel awful, it is real.
+In closing, I want to say again that if you feel awful with hepatitis C, it is real.
 It may be physical and it may be emotional but how can we truly tease the two apart so readily when they are inextricably linked.
 Some people will get accustomed to feeling unwell, but generally, we know if something is wrong.
 Don’t let anyone, and that includes doctors, who may be dismissive, push you to the margins and in the process deny you the care you need and deserve.